-A new proposal by the organiser.
-A proposed new start system may be used, provided the system has been used successfully in at least one national championship of similar size to the event for which the bid is being made.
-The organiser shall produce his proposals in detail before acceptance of his bid.
+A proposed new start system may be used, provided the system has been used successfully in at least one national Championship of similar size to the event for which the bid is being made.
+The Competition Organiser shall produce his proposals in detail before acceptance of his bid.